ricardobar96/Whispers-Of-Death/README.md

 - Press F to turn the flashlight On and Off.
 - Press E to interact with objects.
 - Hide inside closets.
-- Look out for mementos and a weapon.
+- Look out for mementos on the map.
-- Finish off your bald pursuer.
+- Find a weapon and finish off your bald pursuer.

 <br>
 <br>